ryansechrest/github-updater-demo/README.md

 1. Copy `GitHubUpdater.php` into your plugin
 2. Update namespace (if needed) to match your plugin
 3. Require `GitHubUpdater.php` if not auto-loaded
-4. Instantiate and configure `GitHubUpdater`
+4. Add `GitHubUpdater` to your plugin

-## Enable GitHubUpdater
+## Add GitHubUpdater

-How to enable the GitHubUpdater for your plugin.
+How to add GitHubUpdater to your plugin.

 ### Instantiate (Required)